Portbahn Islay

 Planning Your Distillery Days

 Two distilleries per day is comfortable; three can feel rushed.
 This matters because tastings accumulate and the drives between distilleries — especially if you're covering both north and south coasts — add up.
-Build in time to actually enjoy each experience rather than ticking boxes.
+Build in time to really enjoy each experience rather than ticking boxes.

 The south coast cluster — Ardbeg, Lagavulin, Laphroaig, and the recently reopened Port Ellen — sits within three miles of each other near Port Ellen.
 This cluster is the obvious full-day focus for heavily peated whisky enthusiasts.
 Ardbeg has one of the best café kitchens of any distillery on the island — an excellent lunch stop and a reason to pace your arrival.
 All four can theoretically be visited in a day, but two or three with proper time at each will be more rewarding than a rushed four.